back

 Nikon UW head has infinity space around its prism

-Using another lens to obtain virtual images from parallel rays is called afocal,
+Afocal uses another lens to obtain virtual images from parallel rays,

-and that term is also applied for Afocal photography,
+and that term also applies to afocal photography,

-where rays from oculars to observers' eyes are nominally parallel,
+where rays from oculars to observers' eyes are nearly parallel,

-with observer replaced by a camera with lens focused near infinity.
+then replacing observer by a camera with lens focused near infinity.

 This camera can alternatively be inserted in place of an infinity scope's tube lens.